 - One of the most special features of this temple is that the color of the Shivalingam will change its color regarding the lunar aspects, the shape of the illuminated (sunlit) portion of the Moon.
-And hence during Pournami (full moon days), the color of the Shivalingam will be in white and during Amavasya (dark nights), the color of the lingam will be shaded to black.
+And hence during Pournami (full moon days), the color of the Shivalingam will be in white and during Amavasya (dark nights), the color of the lingam will be black.

-Festivals at Somarama Temple Bhimavaram
+Some of the festivals celebrated at Somarama Temple Bhimavaram are:

 - Maha Shivaratri is a foremost festivals taking place in the months of February/March.